Jsparrow/jsparrow.github.io/docs/rules/use-files-write-string.md

 description:
     This rule makes use of the overloaded static methods 'java.nio.file.Files.writeString' which were introduced in Java 11.
     With the help of this methods it is possible to write text into a file in an efficient non-blocking manner by one single invocation.
-tags: ["Java 11", "Performance", "Old Language Constructs", "IO Operations"]
+tags: ["Java 11", "Performance", "Old Language Constructs", "IO Operations", "Marker"]
 ---

 # Use Files.writeString